Find intersection points of rays and occupied map cells

 Map representation, specified as a

-represents the environment of the sensor.
-The object contains a matrix grid
+environment of the robot.
+The object contains a matrix grid with binary

 pose — Position and orientation of sensor

-Position and orientation of sensor, specified as an
+Position and orientation of the sensor, specified as an

 theta] vector.
 The sensor pose is an